-Often when you read the experiences of digital nomads, normally the people telling their stories are inherent risk takers, a quality which goes hand in hand with setting up your own business.
+There are lots of jobs for nomads, but often when you read the experiences within the community, lots of people telling their stories are entrepreneurs.
 Most people who end up doing their own thing, do so on the promise that one day they’ll have far more control over their schedules, their lives, the size of their bank balance and their ability (hopefully) to positively impact the world around them.

-But setting up a business is hard work and not for everybody, and whilst it’s held up as the gold standard of Digital Nomad life and many of you will progress into this way of earning an income, we’re here to tell you that there are other options should you choose to explore them, especially if you are just starting out.
+But setting up a business is hard work and not for everybody.
+Whilst it’s held up as the gold standard of Digital Nomad life, many of you will progress into this way of earning an income.
+So we thought we’d explore another option that’s great too, especially if you are just starting out.

 One of the things that working for a company offers is a stable level of work AND income for the forseeable future.
 Now across the board for all working folks both employed and self employed there are super busy times and then quieter times but as an employee with a salary, that doesn’t affect your paycheck every month because what you get paid is set.
 Your tax is already sorted out so you don’t have to worry about the extra accounting side of things, you know exactly how much you can spend on things like accommodation, fun, food, experiences etc and you can plan in advance.
 In a lot of ways it takes the worrying out of the Digital Nomad life and if you decide to set up a business on the side and test out different models that may work for you, you can still test out those things and keep yourself afloat in the meantime.
 It’s a lot of work if you do this but it means you can have your cake AND eat it…(that’s a British expression right there, basically means you can have the best of both! )